 Baby Step 7 is defined by Dave Ramsey and his team as the step when you “Build Wealth and Give”.
 This is when you feel very secure in your finances and you’re ready for the next major chapter in your wealth-building journey.

 5 Ways to Use Your Money After Completing Dave Ramsey’s Baby Steps

 After paying off your mortgage Christie, you probably found yourself with a lot of extra cash.
 Our family definitely did.
-After we became mortgage free and hit Baby Step 7 in 2017, we had around $35,000 extra to allocate each month.
+After we became mortgage-free and hit Baby Step 7 in 2017, we had around $35,000 extra to allocate each year.

 Here are some options we considered and ones you could consider too:

 With rental properties, as you know, you can receive monthly rental income and the value of your property grows over time.
 If you decide to get a mortgage on your property, your tenants and the rent they pay helps you to pay down your mortgage.